Why Title Insurance Is Important For Every Florida Real Estate Purchase

 Some things, such as mortgages, are cleared at the time of the sale.
 Others often require clearance before the sale can take place.
 In every case, you, as the buyer, will be made aware of these issues as a matter of due diligence.
 With all issues properly resolved, a Title Insurance Underwriter will agree to issue Title Insurance policy and the sale can be completed.
 This process takes up most of the time that the sale is in Escrow, and is the job of the Title Services Company.

-Diamond Title Agency– Panama City Florida Title Insurance Services
+Diamond Title Agency – Florida Title Insurance Services

 At Diamond Title, we understand just how important the issuance of Title Insurance is to every real estate transaction.
-Our experience, training, and expertise are the keys to the detailed process of title searches and clearance of title issues for Panama City, FL.
+Our experience, training, and expertise are the keys to the detailed process of title searches and clearance of title issues.
 We dedicate ourselves totally to completing the process and qualifying the property for Title Insurance efficiently and quickly, so that the final closing of the transaction can be done on time.
 We use only the best Title Insurance Underwriters to supply this vital insurance.
 You can count on us to meet and exceed your expectations.